Energy-Efficient UAV-assisted LoRa Gateways: A Multi-Agent Optimization Approach

 \textbf{Observation Function $\{\mathcal{Z}_u\}$:} The observation function $\mathcal{Z}_u: \mathcal{S} \times \mathcal{O}_u \rightarrow [0,1]$ specifies the probability of receiving observation $o_u[t]$ given the global state $\mathbf{s}[t]$, i.e., $\mathcal{Z}_u(\mathbf{s}[t], o_u[t]) = \Pr(o_u[t] \mid \mathbf{s}[t])$.
 The observation $o_u[t]$ contains information about EDs within communication range $R_{\text{comm}}$ and subject to capacity constraint $\Lambda_{max}$.

 \textbf{Reward Function:} In this work, all agents share the same reward $\mathcal{R}_u(\mathbf{s}[t], \mathbf{a}[t]) = r[t], \;\forall u \in \mathcal{U}$, making the POSG fully cooperative.
 The instantaneous reward at time $t$ is designed to directly maximize system EE while promoting reliable communication and penalizing excessive power consumption.
-Therefore, we define our agent reward as
+Therefore, we define our agent's reward function as

 where $\text{EE}_{\text{sys}}[t]$ is the system EE given in Eq.~\eqref{sys_ee}, $\Xi[t] \in [0,1]$ is the communication success rate, $\beta[t]$ is a shaped term that rewards positive average SNR margin and heavily penalizes negative margins which address constraint~\eqref{constr:h}, $P_{\text{total}}[t]$ is the instantaneous total power consumption of the system, and $\omega_1,\omega_2,\omega_3,\omega_4$ are weighting coefficients.
 This shared reward ensures all UAVs collaboratively optimize the global objective despite relying only on their partial local observations $o_u[t]$.